 Terrence Malick drifted even further out into the ether of non-narrative dreamscapes with “To the Wonder” than he had with “The Tree of Life,” abandoning traditional storytelling techniques in favor of even more voice-over, even more hazy visual poetry, and way, way more golden-tinted magic hour shots.

 Related Articles: NEW PARENTS: BEST OPTIONS, ADVICE & GIFT BASKET FOR NEW PARENTS

 James Gray’s “Two Lovers” is remarkably raw and personal, even in a filmography full of big emotional moments and grand melodramatic reveals.
 It’s a film with new wounds and romantic battle scars: a love story for the modern era that is nothing short of colossal in its scope.

 Why it stands out: Crazy begins similarly to any other romantic film, with Anna and Jacob meeting, falling in love, and becoming enraptured with one another.
 When Anna is forced to leave the United States for her home in London, their relationship is repeatedly jeopardized by long-distance and changing feelings.

 #6.
 Take This Waltz (2012)

-Why it stands out: When one half of a couple leaves to be with someone else, it’s usually because the other half is seriously lacking.
-In these cases, you sympathize with the person who is leaving.
+Why it stands out: When one-half of a couple leaves to be with someone else, it’s usually because the other half is seriously lacking.
+In these cases, you sympathize with the person who is going.
 You say, “He sucks,” and I say, “I’d leave him too!”
-But in Take This Waltz, Lou isn’t so bad—sure, he’s more concerned with his chicken than with his wife at times, but they have a pretty good relationship overall.
+But in Take This Waltz, Lou isn’t so bad—sure, he’s more concerned with his chicken than his wife at times, but they have a pretty good relationship overall.